 While at Central Park, Tavern on the Green is a great wedding photo spot to stop at.
 Tavern on the Green is right off of Sheep’s Meadow at Central Park and has great photo opportunities.

-It’s especially magical during Christmas time when they light up the whole outside with twinkle lights and nutcrackers.
+It’s especially magical during Christmas when they light up the outside with twinkle lights and nutcrackers.
 So romantic and beautiful!
 The food is also incredible, which is so important for a wedding.

 6. The Loeb Boathouse